Edgeev/SAGE-AI-Layer-0-AGI-runtime-LLM/README.md

 > **SAGE is not a plugin or wrapper.
 > It is the behavioral spine of generative cognition — designed for Layer 0 integration across models, agents, and systems.**

 ---

+👇 Explore the runtime trace, metrics, and architecture below.

+---